By Jody McCutcheon

 How Safe is Regaine?
 (Minoxidil)

-Several studies over several years have proven Minoxidil is safe, but it has limited success with women, and can have some side effects apart from the expected alcohol-related skin irritation.
-For example, sometimes the new hair differs in colour and texture from surrounding hair.
-And most commonly for women is the appearance of strange hairs on the cheeks, forehead and upper lip, called hypertrichosis (This problem is more likely with the stronger 5% solution.)
+Minoxidil has only been proven as safe in studies funded by the manufacturer of the drug.
+Far from objective, right?
+There have also been several side effects reported, ranging from mild ones like alcohol related skin irritation, to more serious ones, like migraine headaches and irregular heart beats.
+Other side effects include new hair differing in colour and texture from surrounding hair, and most commonly for women is the appearance of strange hairs on the cheeks, forehead and upper lip, called hypertrichosis (This problem is more likely with the stronger 5% solution.)

 Regaine is not the only Minoxidil based product around.
 Now that the patent has expired, there are several others that contain added herbal extracts and various added ingredients, some of which may cause irritation.
-Furthermore, while short term studies determine Minoxidil is safe, it has to be used for the rest of your life in order to maintain any gains in hair growth, and no studies have been done on the longer term effects yet.
+Furthermore, while short term studies determine Minoxidil is safe, it has to be used for the rest of your life in order to maintain any gains in hair growth, and no studies over a period of longer than 15 years have been done on the longer term effects yet, meaning, in effect, no one knows much about the long term safety of this drug.

 How Safe are Spironolactone and Finasteride?